When we speak to clients some of the initial questions we ask are...

 Most items are offered family or buffet style, with minimum ordering requirements.
 Prices are customarily listed per person or platter size.
-Your pricing structure should be higher for your catering menu across the board.
-If you charge $7.95 for a tuna sandwich in your restaurant, you can charge $8.50 or $8.95 for the same sandwich.
-Clients are expecting to pay more for the convenience and efficiency you are providing.
-The catering menu should include your delivery area, delivery charges, required notices, cancellation policy, and payment terms.
+Your pricing structure should be higher for your restaurant menu – across the board.
+If you charge $7.95 for a tuna sandwich in your restaurant, you can charge or $8.95 for the same sandwich.
+Clients are expecting to pay more for the convenience you are providing.
+The catering menu should include your delivery area, delivery charges, required notice, cancellation policy, and payment terms.
 By offering separate menus, you are creating a more prominent corporate drop-off catering presence.

 Your catering menu can be a more focused, scaled back version of your restaurant menu.
 It is important to keep in mind that some of your in-house items may not travel well, or hold up satisfactorily if they are not served immediately.

 Your restaurant customers may have no idea you deliver to their businesses, and you corporate catering clients may have no idea you operate a restaurant.
 There is a treasure trove of opportunities to cross-promote, increase awareness and grow your brand.